Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is ninth in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.

-- Padres pitchers combine to surrender 137 home runs (1.1 per game), the 10th-fewest in the league.
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (138 total, 1.1 per game).

-- Waldron starts for the first time this season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.